-According to certain therapists, writer and podcaster Jason Schreurs is one hot mess.
+According to certain therapists, music writer and podcaster Jason Schreurs is one hot mess.
 But during his treatment, what he learns is that not every manic episode can be easily understood.
-During his time with medications and talking his issues out, he found his muse and climbed out of the rabbit hole.
+During his time with medications and working his own issues out, he found his muse.
 He believes punk rock music is just as effective to help deal with mood swings.
 And most scholars and medical professionals don’t give this genre the credit it deserves that his newly released book, Scream Therapy, A Punk Journey Through Mental Health, exquisitly explores.
 A few of them were former rockers themselves!
 Sometimes to be able to scream and shout is all one needs.

 After learning how to effectively manage than fully conquer his demons, he’s now helping others not only with workshops, but also with his Scream Therapy podcast.
 Added to the list is a very personal dialogue with readers in his newly released self-published book.
 It’s an excellent intimate look at everything Schreurs went through during his most trying time of his life.
 It’s also neatly organised according to each gig his band performed at.
 It helped me understand his chronological journey.
 As for what I felt when finishing this book, the feeling a silver lining exists even had me smiling.